matrix-org/matrix-appservice-irc/docs/admin_room.md

 QUITs you from all connected networks AND **kicks you from all IRC rooms** (except DMs).
 This is to avoid leaking history to your Matrix account while not being visible to IRC users.
 This command will not remove your password or stored data with the bridge.
-You will need to contact the owner of the bridge to do so.
+Ask the owner of the bridge to remove that data for you.

 ### `!nick`